tamnguyenbbt/Okapi/README.md

 ## Constructing High-Level Actions
 * Okapi has some hingh-level actions via **Okapi.Common.CommonActions** class.
 You can build your own reusable high-level actions for your organisation's web applications where the same html UI design/structural patterns are repeated for multiple web elements and/or in multiple web pages.

 * Below is an example of reusable action to select date from a date picker.
-You can see search-by-anchors is used instead of xpaths which makes this method to be easy to maintain and robust.
+You can see search-by-anchors is used instead of xpaths which makes this method easier to maintain and robust.

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/DatePicker.png)